danny1113/WebDomHandling/README.md

 `WDWebObjectDelegate` is a protocol for handling result and error return from the WKWebView’s JavaScript environment.
 And it has 2 functions:

 - `func webView(_ webView: WKWebView, didFinishEvaluateJavaScript result: String)` for handling result return from `WKWebView`.
-- `func webView(_ webView: WKWebView, didFailEvaluateJavaScript error: String)` for handling error return from `WKWebView`.
+- `func webView(_ webView: WKWebView, didFailEvaluateJavaScript error: Error)` for handling error return from `WKWebView`.

 > **Note:** For example of delegate implementation, check [Example.swift](Sources/WebDomHandling/Example.swift), this example shows how to implement delegation in SwiftUI.